willianfalbo/dating-app/backend/README.md

 ## Serve

-Run `npm run start` for serving the api.
+Run `npm run start:dev` for serving the api.

-Run `npm run watch` for watching changes and serving the api automatically.
+Run `npm run start:watch` for watching changes and serving the api automatically.

 ## DB Migrations